bayespy/bayespy/doc/source/examples/hmm.rst

    Q = VB(Y, Z)
    Q.update()
    import bayespy.plot as bpplt
-   bpplt.hinton(Z, square=False)
+   bpplt.plot(Z)
+   bpplt.plot(1-weather, color='r', marker='x')
    bpplt.pyplot.show()

-Non-square blocks are squeezed to fit appropriately in the plot.
-Time axis is vertical and the two states are side by side.
-The wider the white bar, the more probable the state at that time is.
+The black line shows the posterior probability of rain and the red line and crosses show the true state.
+Clearly, the method is not able to infer the weather very accurately in this case because the activies do not give that much information about the weather.